• Skip to primary navigation

 Make Failure Your Teacher in Innovation

-Please welcome guest blogger Dr. Diana Rus, an international innovation consultant based in Amsterdam, Netherlands.
-Diana enjoys “bridging the gulf between science and practice” and maintains her own blog.
+Please welcome guest blogger Dr. Diana Rus, an international innovation consultant in Amsterdam, Netherlands.
+Diana enjoys “bridging the gulf between science and practice.”

-In this post, Diana points out failure can help you innovate and grow.
+In this post, Diana points out that failure can help you innovate and grow.

 Make Failure Your Teacher in Innovation